gvwilson/thirdbit/src/fiction/madica/index.md

 the cat rebounded from her bum and bounced off floor to follow her.

-"Warning!" the recorded voice said.
+"Warning!" the mechanical voice said.
 "Re-assembled robot still at large on control level.
 Organic life forms detected on control level.
 Deactive all intruders immediately."